• Home

 Now bug out bags cover the ground between the get home bags and INCH bags (which is a very broad range).

-They are often built for a few days, a few weeks, or even for the long haul.
-This makes building your bug out bag a very personal task.
+They are often built for a few days, weeks, or even the long haul.

 For instance, if you have a bug out location figured out, maybe you built your bug out bag to get you from Point A to Point B fast.